Salumpharesy/data-analysis-projects/film-data-set/README.md

 - Show stock by genre.

-- Show the list of customer with the highest rentals ( Total rental above the average).
+- Show the list of customer with the highest rentals ( total rental above the average).

-- Show the list of customer with the lowest rentals ( Total rental below the average).
+- Show the list of customer with the lowest rentals ( total rental below the average).

-- Give the list of the most rented films by genre. ( From highest to lowest).
+- Give the list of the most rented films by genre. ( from highest to lowest).

 ## View interactive report